Sabin-Schellenberg Center

 The Sabin-Schellenberg Center (SSC) is the technical skills center for the North Clackamas School District in Milwaukie, Oregon, United States.
 It encompasses a wide array of topics from cosmetology to information technology, manufacturing/engineering and automotive.
-The Center is very active in SkillsUSA and sends a number of students each year to compete.
+The center is very active in SkillsUSA and sends a number of students each year to compete.
 It is also possible to earn I.T. certifications such as A+, CISCO, RHCE and others.
 The Sabin-Schellenberg Center also provides low cost services to the community using students in their various technical fields.
-Inexpensive catering, web design, and automotive repair can all be found at the SSC.
+Inexpensive catering, web design, bulk firewood and automotive repair can all be found at the SSC.